 MD107 ANATOMY & PHYSIOLOGY II LAB (.5 credit/10 clock hours) Lab projects are coordinated with specific systems studied in Anatomy & Physiology II.
-Prerequisites: Anatomy & Physiology I, Anatomy & Physiology II.
-By Lab.
+Prerequisites: Anatomy & Physiology I, Anatomy & Physiology I Lab.
 Must be taken concurrently with Anatomy & Physiology II.

 IT214 ANDROID APPLICATION DEVELOPMENT (4.0 credits/60 clock hours) This course introduces the student to the Android operating system and Android SDK.
 Students will learn skills required for creating and deploying Android applications.
 Lecture time will be used to explain the different components of Android development, and create small applications that illustrate how the various components are built.
-Prerequisite: Introduction to Programming & Logic and Intermediate Programming.
+Prerequisite: Data Structures and Algorithms.

 IT217 APPLE APPLICATION DEVELOPMENT (4.0 credits/60 clock hours) This course will introduce students to the Objective-C programming language.
 Objective-C is the language underlying iOS.
 Students will learn the fundamentals of Objective-C, creating applications of various complexities.
-Prerequisite: Introduction to Programming & Logic and Intermediate Programming.
+Prerequisite: Data Structures and Algorithms.